 Organ Transplant is a process of picking an organ from one individual and placing it in a different individual, such as a kidney transplant.
-It is generally carried out to replace a diseased organ by a healthy one.
+It is generally carried out to replace a diseased organ with a healthy one.
 The organ transplant may sometimes lead to various complications in the individual receiving that organ.
 These complications are mediated through host body immune responses against antigens of the transplanted organ.

 Antigens of the transplanted organ are those antigens that are present on the cell surface or on the organ surface.
 These antigens are responsible for graft rejection or acceptance.
 These antigens induce the immune response in the host that may cause the rejection of the transplanted tissue.